Last Updated on September 21, 2020 by Editorial Team

-Today, we gathered a list of 8 inspirational movies based on dyslexia.
-For all dyslexics and others with learning disorders out there can relate to the struggle and successes of the plot depicted in these movies and shows.
-It will inspire them to not shy away from their learning difference but to talk about it.
-So sit with them and give it a try.
-It could be a great learning experience for both.
+Today, we have curated here a list of 10 inspirational movies based on dyslexia.
+All dyslexics and others with learning disorders out there can relate to the struggle and successes of the plot depicted in these movies and shows.
+These will inspire them to not shy away from accepting their learning diffculties but encourage them to be vocal about these.
+So, sit with them and watch some good Dyslexia movies together.
+It could be a great learning experience and may help normalize the things to a good extent.

 1.Taare Zameen Par